Make your OneNote notebooks accessible to people with disabilities

 Design lists so that you do not need to add a plain paragraph without a bullet or number to the middle of a list.
 If your list is broken up by a plain paragraph, some screen readers might announce the number of list items wrong.
 Also, the user might hear in the middle of the list that they are leaving the list.

-2. On the Home tab, select The Bullets button in OneNote for Mac.
-(Bullets) or The Numbering button in OneNote for Mac.
-(Numbering).
+On the Home tab, select (Bullets) or (Numbering).

 Tip: Use a period or a comma at the end of each list item to make screen readers pause.